trigaten/Learn_Prompting/docs/intro.md

 Welcome to our introductory course on prompt engineering!

 Prompt engineering (PE) is the process of **communicating effectively with an AI to achieve desired results**.
-As artificial intelligence (AI) continues to advance rapidly, mastering prompt engineering has become an increasingly valuable and in-demand skill.
+As progress in artificial intelligence (AI) continues to advance rapidly, mastering prompt engineering has become an increasingly valuable and in-demand skill.

 This course is tailored to **beginners**, making it the perfect starting point if you're new to AI and PE.
 However, even if you're not a beginner, you'll still find valuable insights within this course.
 This course is the **most comprehensive** prompt engineering course available, and the content ranges from an introduction to AI to advanced PE techniques.